 Hatari Lodge: Our full report

-Situated on the northern boundary of Arusha National Park, the unique Hatari Lodge ('hatari' meaning 'danger' in Swahili) is named after the 1960s' blockbuster Hatari!, which starred John Wayne and was filmed in the surrounding area.
-The lodge has been very thoughtfully put together, every corner filled with a unique piece of art or handmade piece of furniture.
+Set on the northern boundary of Arusha National Park, the unique Hatari Lodge (hatari means danger in Swahili) ...... is named after the 1960s blockbuster Hatari!, which starred John Wayne and was filmed in the area.
+The lodge has been very thoughtfully put together, every corner filled with a special piece of art or handmade item of furniture.

-One of Wayne's co-stars, Hardy Krüger, fell in love with Africa during the filming.
+One of Wayne's co-stars, Hardy Krüger, fell in love with Tanzania during the filming of Hatari.
 Having decided to make his home here, he bought Momella Farm where he lived happily for 13 years.
 Today this former farm makes up part of the luxurious Hatari Lodge, under the ownership of Joerg and Marlies Gabriel, and with some 80% of the staff drawn from the local community.

 Remmy Macha, the in-house artist, has worked hand in hand with Marlies to create an unusual mix of contemporary and African design.
 Retro 1960s' artwork covers the walls and modern African sculptures are dotted around.
-We periodically see Hatari Lodge described as having a 'modern-retro' design, or a '60s' theme', with 'art-deco elements'... and the reader must think 'what a mess!'
-However, the reality is far from that and it works exceedingly well: there is nothing gaudy or over-the-top about it.
+We periodically see Hatari Lodge described as having a 'modern-retro' design, or a '60s' theme', with 'art-deco elements'.
+However, there is nothing gaudy or over-the-top about it.
 Indeed, it’s refreshing to be unable to use the word rustic about any aspect of the lodge.

 Hatari's dining room, lounge and bar are all housed within the central building, looking out over grassy plains to Arusha National Park.
 Between September and April, weather permitting, breakfast and lunch are served on the veranda, furnished with fibreglass tables and chairs inset with Maasai beads.
 From here, you can sit and watch game such as waterbuck, zebra, large numbers of giraffe and often buffalo coming down to graze.
-On clear days you can even see Mount Kilimanjaro!
+On clear days, often in the morning, you can even see Mount Kilimanjaro.